enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 duration.
 Signers lack a per-CSR mechanism to control the certificate duration, and thus are forced to learn this information out of band.
-The built-in signers use the same duration for all issued certificates, with the default being a one year certificate lifespan (that is irrevocable with rotating the signer).
+The built-in signers use the same duration for all issued certificates, with the default being a one year certificate lifespan (that is irrevocable without rotating the signer).

 To increase the overall security of the Kubernetes ecosystem and allow clients to request a particular duration for issued certificates, we propose extending